 Teaching a Martial Arts Character Development Program is Just the Beginning…

-As you’re probably already aware, my new book on teaching martial arts character development and life skills released earlier this week, and it’s getting rave reviews on Amazon.
+As you’re probably already aware, my book on teaching martial arts character development and life skills gets rave reviews on Amazon.
 Martial Arts Character Education Lesson Plans for Children provides you with a complete 16-week, 32-lesson life skills and character development curriculum that you can easily implement and teach in your martial arts school.

 No complicated lesson plans, no need for handouts (although you can create your own based on the materials if you like), and most of all… no monthly subscription fees!
 Just a simple, easy-to-implement, straightforward character education program, that’s it.